annapamma/vue-heatmap-tutorial/README.md

 The second script tag contains your newly mounted Vue app.
 This bit of code tells Vue to mount your app on the element with the id "app" (`#app`).

-# Making the Vue app reactive
+# Starting with Vue reactivity

 ## Changing the message